-Employment opportunities for biomedical engineers exist in medical device companies, hospitals, and healthcare consulting firms.
+Employment opportunities for engineers and other technical professionals exist in medical device companies, hospitals, and healthcare consulting firms.
 Each of these career paths involves the management of healthcare technology.

-Medical device companies, hospitals, and healthcare consulting firms need engineers with technical and business training, and an understanding of the economic and regulatory aspects of healthcare delivery.
-Biomedical engineers working in these environments have some unique educational needs that are not addressed by most undergraduate or graduate biomedical engineering programs.
-The Healthcare Technologies Management Program is designed to meet the educational needs of these engineers and their employers.
+Medical device companies, hospitals, and healthcare consulting firms need technical professionals with technical and business training, and an understanding of the economic and regulatory aspects of healthcare delivery.
+Engineers working in these environments have some unique educational needs that are not addressed by most undergraduate or graduate engineering programs.
+The Healthcare Technologies Management Program is designed to meet the educational needs of these technical professionals and their employers.